- ⛫ pgbd's digital casa/

 At a Glance#

-The data is synthetic, derived from a real institutional engagement with every identifier randomized and every outcome value perturbed.
-The methodology is not.
+The institution is anonymized and the outcome values are synthetic.
+The institution name, region names, and one program-code suffix are replaced for privacy, and the pass and fail outcomes are perturbed so that no published rate matches a real reported figure.
+Every campus, cohort, program, attempt count, and the full retake structure are real, the analytical patterns are preserved, and every number traces to the published database.
+The methodology is the case study’s contribution.
 The point of the SQL-primary approach is to rebut the assumption that statistical work needs a procedural language: confidence intervals, group comparisons, and counterfactual aggregations are all expressible directly in SQL.
 R appears only in phase 04, where logistic regression hits the SQL ceiling.
-The full reasoning, including why the dataset is synthetic and what that does and does not change, lives in phase 01.
+The full reasoning, including what the anonymization and perturbation do and do not change, lives in phase 01.